webplatform/docs/tutorials/css_transforms/index.md

 The following isolates how each 2D function works.
-The [[css/functions/translate()|'''translate()''']] function simply moves an element around on the screen, much the same way as using [[css/properties/top|'''top''']] and [[css/properties/left|'''left''']] when positioning an element.
+The [[css/functions/translate()|'''translate()''']] function simply moves an element around on the screen, much the same as when using [[css/properties/top|'''top''']] and [[css/properties/left|'''left''']] to position an element.
 This example moves the card over to the right more than it moves it
 downward: